ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 It is very dangerous to have two or more nodes mine independently using the same mining address.
 If they find and publish blocks simultaneously, the network will slash your rewards and revoke the mining permission of the mining address!
 We are currently working on the coordinated mining framework that would allow you to safely connect the nodes covering different sections of the weave with the same mining address.
 {% endhint %}

-\
 If you are upgrading a 2.5 miner, set `enable legacy_storage_repacking` to start a process that would repack your packed 2.5 data in place so that the default storage can be later used in 2.6 mining.
 In any case, the data will be copied from the 2.5 storage to the configured storage modules, if any.

-{% hint style="info" %}
-When the 2.6 fork activates, the node will also use the repacked data from the 2.5 storage for mining even if there are no storage modules (when run with `enable legacy_storage_repacking`).
-{% endhint %}

-{% hint style="warning" %}
-When running with `enable legacy_storage_repacking`, your 2.5 mining performance before the fork drops as data is being repacked.
-{% endhint %}

-{% hint style="warning" %}
-The node will NOT sync new data into the 2.5 storage - if you want to sync more data, configure storage modules.
-{% endhint %}

-### Preparation: Copying Data Across Storage Modules
+#### Copying Data Across Storage Modules

 Starting from the release 2.6.1, when a node starts, it copies (and packs, if required) the data from one storage module to another, in the case when there are two or more intersecting storage modules.
-For example, if you specify `storage_module 11,unpacked storage_module 11,[mining_address]` and there is some data in the "unpacked" module that is absent from the "mining address" module, the data will be packed with this mining address and stored in `11,[mining_address]`.\
+For example, if you specify `storage_module 11,unpacked storage_module 11,[mining_address]` and there is some data in the "unpacked" module that is absent from the "mining address" module, the data will be packed with this mining address and stored in `11,[mining_address]`.
-\

 If you want to repack a storage module, do not rename the existing one - renaming will not cause repacking, create a new storage module instead.

-### Preparation: Unpacked Storage Modules
+#### Unpacked Storage Modules

 If you want to sync many replicas of the weave, it makes sense to first create an "unpacked" replica.
 Then, packing for each mining address will be two times faster compared to repacking a replica packed with another mining address.
 To configure a storage module for storing unpacked data, specify "unpacked" instead of the mining address.\
 \
 For example, to sync an unpacked partition 12, specify `storage_module 12,unpacked` on startup.
 As with the other storage modules, make sure the `[data_dir]/storage_modules/storage_module_12_unpacked`folder resides on the desired disk (if you do not create the directory in advance, the node will create it for you so the data will end up on the disk `data_dir]/storage_modules`is mounted to.)
 After the replica is synced, you can copy it to the other machines where its contents would be copied and packed for the storage modules you configure there.

-### Reusing Storage Modules from Testnet 2.6&#x20;

-If you have been running some nodes in the 2.6 test network, you can reuse the storage modules synced there with data up to the weave offset `122635245363446` (the block [1072170](https://arweave.net/block/height/1072170)) in the mainnet.
-You can try to start the miner with all the storage modules you have - if any of them contain data which does not belong to the mainnet, the node will stop and offer you to restart with `enable remove_orphaned_storage_module_data`.
-If this flag is set, the node will erase the extra data from the corresponding storage modules before launching.

-## Preparation: RAM
+### Preparation: RAM

 - **Minimum**: 8 GB + 1 GB per mining partition (4 TB drive)
 - **Recommended**: 8 GB + 2 GB per mining partition (4 TB drive)

 The node determines the amount of chunks to read in memory while mining automatically.
 If your node runs out of memory anyway, try setting the `mining_server_chunk_cache_size_limit` option in the command line (specify the number of 256 KiB to cache).

-## Preparation: CPU
+### Preparation: CPU

 We can broadly outline three tasks computing units solve in Arweave: